KumarRobotics/glider/README.md

 ## Glider

 Glider is a GPS-LiDAR-INS system, it is designed to fuse GPS and IMU (an GINS system) with any odometry you provide where the position is in meters.
 This can also be run as a standard GINS system by setting `use_odom:=false`.
 Noise parameters can be configured in `config/graph_params.yaml`.
+There is also a ROS2 branch which is still under active development.

 ### Running
 Glider can be built as ros packages in your ros workspace with `catkin build`.